Family Law

 Separation Agreement

-Parties may make the "Separation Agreement" once they decide to stay separated.
+Parties may make the "Separation Agreement" once they decide to stay separate and apart.
 If the spouses have reached a mutual understanding and joint agreement regarding parenting time, child support, decision-making roles, spousal support, and the division of property, these can be included in the Separation Agreement.
-Even if not all these issues are mutually agreed upon, the Separation Agreement can be made, with the court deciding the unresolved issues in future.
-You may file the divorce application in the court, even before the separation agreement has been reached, if other criteria are met.
+Even if not all of these issues are mutually agreed upon, the Separation Agreement can be executed, leaving the court to decide any unresolved issues.

 Matrimonial Home